ZackWilde27/FlatOut2-HLSLToSHA/README.md

 //...
 ```

-Also, you can have up to 88 constants, which can hold misc. data for use in the shader (It's actually 96, but the game reserves the first 8)
+Also, you can have up to 64 constants, which can hold misc. data for use in the shader (It's actually 96, but the game can reserve anywhere from 8 to 32 depending on the shader)
 ```hlsl
 float4 const1 = float4(0.0f, 0.0f, 1.0f, 1.0f);
 float4 const2 = float4(1.0f, 1.0f, 1.0f, 1.0f);